 Within my chosen realm, my approach is individualist, libertarian, and agonistic (conflict is good, or should be).
 I do realize that this often goes against the grain.
 I sincerely wish it didn't, but this is my fate.
 What is yours?

-I love to communicate with friends, allies, and opponents around the world, but computers are not among my many hobbies and other time-wasting activities, so this site is definitely on a sub-professional level of quality.
-I originally created it using the html capabilities of WordPerfect, but now use FrontPage, which is less primitive.
-I update it so frequently, it is really a sort of cross between a normal website and a blog.
-So it makes sense, if you are so inclined, to check it out periodically.
+I love to communicate with friends, allies, and opponents around the world, but computers are not among my many hobbies, so this site is definitely on a sub-professional level of quality.
+I originally created it using the html capabilities of WordPerfect, but eventually graduated to FrontPage and finally to Dreamweaver.